-Quizzes - 25 % (One quiz will be dropped in each of three Units)
+Quizzes - 25 % (One quiz will be dropped in each of the three Units)

-Unit1 Exam - 25 % (on Thursday, February 26)
+Unit1 Exam - 25 % (on Thursday, June 30)

-Unit2 Exam - 25 % (on Thursday, April 2)
+Unit2 Exam - 25 % (on Thursday, July 14)

-Unit3 Exam - 25 % (on Tuesday, May 19)
+Unit3 Exam - 25 % (on Thursday, July 28)

-[no exams will be dropped]
+no exams will be dropped]

 Exams and quizzes are "open notes and open book."
 Do not plan to look everything up during an exam or quiz.
 The exams are challenging, and many problems will not "look like" others that you have practiced, though they will involve the same principles.
 "Open notes and open book" simply means that you will need to be very well organized.
 If you need to find something in the book or in your notes, you should be able to locate it in 15 seconds or less.